Research programme and methods

 2. Improve monitoring and develop thresholds for management intervention

 We need to be able to answer the question: "When is it worth managing pests?"

 Our overall aim is to provide growers with tools and knowledge to manage pests only when economically necessary, so reducing the cost and environmental impact of pesticide use.

 Research on assessing the impacts of the severity, frequency and timing of defoliation, has been completed by Huimin Lin, and has produced some very valuable results.

 Recent research updates and presentations

-Check out our Resources, especially our six-monthly Project Updates, to read about how research has progressed over time.
+Check out our Resources, especially our six-monthly Project Updates, to read about how research is progressing.

 Two recent workshop presentations are also available:

 Managing insect pests in durable eucalypt plantations (2018)